 A total of 358 (35.6%) participants presented with a current DSM-IV-TR or DSM-5-RV diagnosis of an anxiety disorder (including PTSD and OCD), via the SCID.
-Values of sensitivity, specificity, PPV, and NPV for BSA scores ranging from 4 to 22 are shown in Table 3.
+Values of sensitivity, specificity, PPV, and NPV for BSA scores ranging from 4 to 22 are shown in Table 4.
 Overall, the BSA showed low overall accuracy for discriminating between participants with or without a current clinical diagnosis of an anxiety disorder.
 From the ROC curve, the AUC was 0.67, which was statistically significant, χ2 (df = 1, n = 1005) = 77.66, p < 0.0001 (Figure 1a).
 The optimal threshold for balancing sensitivity and specificity identified by the minimum Euclidean distance was ≥10.
 At this cut-point, the BSA correctly identified 66% of any anxiety diagnosis cases (sensitivity) and 57% of non-cases (specificity).
 Only 46% of cases of any anxiety diagnosis identified by the BSA (PPV) were classified as such by the SCID diagnosis, while 76% of patients who were identified by the BSA as non-cases of any anxiety diagnosis (NPV) were classified as such according to the SCID.

 [Figure 1]

-[Table 3]

 BSA Accuracy in Detecting Anxiety Disorders, Excluding PTSD and OCD